 (E) its container is composed, in whole or in part, of any poisonous or deleterious substance which may render the contents injurious to health;

-(F) any substance has been added thereto or mixed or packed therewith so as to increase its bulk or weight or reduce its quality or strength or make it appear better or of greater value than it is; or
+(F) any substance has been added thereto or mixed or packed therewith so as to increase its bulk or weight or reduce its quality or strength or make it appear better or of greater value than it is;

+(G) any milk or milk product shall be deemed to be adulterated if one or more of the conditions described in the Federal Food, Drug and Cosmetic Act, §402, as amended (21 U.S.C. §342) exist; or

+(H) it is deemed abnormal milk.

+(5) Approved Source- A supply of food or products that complies with applicable state and federal laws and is licensed, if required, and inspected by the regulatory authority having jurisdiction over the processing and distribution of food or products.

-(G) any milk or milk product shall be deemed to be adulterated if one or more of the conditions described in the Federal Food, Drug and Cosmetic Act, §402, as amended (21 U.S.C. §342) exist .
-(4) Aseptic processing--The term "aseptic processing," when used to describe a milk product, means that the product has been subjected to sufficient heat processing, and packaged in a hermetically sealed container, to conform to the applicable requirements of Title 21, CFR, Part 113 and maintain the commercial sterility of the product under normal non-refrigerated conditions.
+(6) Aseptic processing--The term "aseptic processing," when used to describe a milk product, means that the product has been subjected to sufficient heat processing, and packaged in a hermetically sealed container, to conform to the applicable requirements of Title 21, CFR, Part 113 and maintain the commercial sterility of the product under normal non-refrigerated conditions.

-(5) Aseptically processed milk and milk products--Products hermetically sealed in a container and so thermally processed in conformance with Title 21, CFR, Part 113 and the provisions of the "Grade A Pasteurized Milk Ordinance" which is adopted by reference in §217.2 of this title (relating to Grade A Pasteurized Milk Ordinance), so as to render the product free of microorganisms capable of reproducing in the product under normal nonrefrigeration conditions of storage and distribution.
+(7) Aseptically processed milk and milk products--Products hermetically sealed in a container and so thermally processed in conformance with Title 21, CFR, Part 113 and the provisions of the "Grade A Pasteurized Milk Ordinance" which is adopted by reference in §217.2 of this title (relating to Adopted Regulations and Standards ), so as to render the product free of microorganisms capable of reproducing in the product under normal non-refrigeration conditions of storage and distribution.
 The product shall be free of viable microorganisms (including spores) of public health significance.

+(8) Automatic milking installation (AMI)--The entire installation of one or more milking units, including the hardware and software utilized in the operation of individual automatic milking units, the animal selection system, the automatic milking machine, the milk cooling system, the system for cleaning and sanitizing the automatic milking unit, the teat cleaning system, and the alarm systems associated with the process of milking, cooling, cleaning, and sanitization.

+(9) Batch number--A designation that is printed on the label that allows the history of its production and packaging to be traced.

-(6) Bulk milk hauler/sampler--A bulk milk hauler/sampler is any person who collects official samples and may transport raw milk from a farm and/or raw milk products to or from a milk plant, receiving station or transfer station and has in their possession a certification from the department.
+(10) Bulk milk hauler --A person who transports raw milk and raw milk products to and from a milk plant, receiving station, transfer station, frozen dessert manufacturer, or non-grade “A” dairy product manufacturer, and has in their possession a certification from the department.

-(7) Bulk milk pickup tanker--A vehicle, including the truck, tank and those appurtenances necessary for its use, used by a milk hauler to transport bulk raw milk for pasteurization from a dairy farm to a milk plant, receiving station, or transfer station.
+(11) Bulk milk pickup tanker--A vehicle, including the truck, tank and those appurtenances necessary for its use, used by a milk hauler to transport bulk raw milk for pasteurization from a dairy farm to a milk plant, receiving station, or transfer station.

+(12) Bulk milk sampler--A person who collected official samples and may transport raw milk and raw milk products to and from a farm, milk plant, receiving station, transfer station, frozen dessert manufacturer, or non-grade “A” dairy product manufacturer, and has in their possession a current sampler card from the department.

-(8) Certified milk sampler/collector--Any industry personnel, other than the milk hauler, or dairy plant sampler who collects more or stores an official milk sample.
+(13) Certified milk sampler --Any industry personnel, other than the milk hauler, or dairy plant sampler who collects milk or stores an official milk sample.

-(9) C-I-P or cleaned-in-place--The procedure by which sanitary pipelines or pieces of equipment are mechanically cleaned-in-place by circulation.
+(14) C-I-P or cleaned-in-place--The procedure by which sanitary pipelines or pieces of equipment are mechanically cleaned-in-place by circulation.